mass-Eve/programming-with-C/09-Structures/Structures/1-basics.md

 char gender[1];
 ```

 * What if I want to store the details of 3 such persons ?
 Simple.
-Create an array, like this .....
+Create an array for each detail or property, like this .....

 ```c
 char name[3] = {"John", "Chris", "Christine", "\0"};